macxcool/CovenantOPC_Operations/CovenantOPC_ServiceProcedures.md

    a.
 Everything starts up automatically.
 Just wait for Discord to start.
 Be patient.

 3. Turn on the overhead projector by firmly pressing the power button on the projector remote control while pointing it at the projector.
+There is an audible 'beep'.

    a.
 Wait for a little while and try again if the projector doesn’t turn on